News: socio-legal publications

 The latest news from the JAC is now available.
 Please follow link.

 The latest issue of the Family Justice Research Bulletin is now available.

-The latest issue of the National Centre for Research Methods' Research Methods News is now available.
+The latest issue of the National Centre for Research Methods Bulletin is now available.
 The newsletter includes details of publications, training and other events.
 If you are planning to go on an NCRM training course, you may be eligible for SLSA funding.

-The AHRC has published its January 2017 news bulletin.
+The AHRC has published its March 2018 News Alert.

 The latest issue of the British Academy newsletter is now available.